Noss Head Lighthouse

 In 1997 the estate was bought by Ian Sinclair who transformed the two 19th Century Keepers’ cottages into the Clan Sinclair Trust and Library.
-The estate prospered, a preceptory for modern Knights Templar was established in the stable buildings and the statue outside the lighthouse Henry Sinclair, first Early of Orkney was commissioned in 2002 by Ian Sinclair and the Clan Sinclair Trust and was carved by Shawn Williamson.
+The estate prospered, and the statue outside the lighthouse Henry Sinclair, first Early of Orkney was commissioned in 2002 by Ian Sinclair and the Clan Sinclair Trust and was carved by Shawn Williamson.

 Ian Sinclair passed away in 2014 and the buildings were again until the estate was bought in May 2017.
 After more than a year of repairs and refurbishment the buildings have been taken on by different owners; this cottage is a holiday let and the other cottage being a private home.
 The contents of the Clan Sinclair Library are now housed in the Dunbeath Heritage Centre.